dylndreams/daydream/README.md

 the SDL fork.
 I have modified it for audio and colors, and I might add some more.

+## Current progress
+I got kit.h shaped in a way where I can actually get started on such (I'll figure out the 3D part I promised)

 ## TODO
 * GPU/something like the GTE
 * Memory